Loch Katrine: History

-Milngavie itself is almost 100 m above sea level: sufficient to provide adequate water pressure to the majority of the town without the need for pumping.
+The treatment works in Milngavie are almost 100 m above sea level: sufficient to provide adequate water pressure to the majority of the town without the need for pumping.
 The system can deliver up to 230,000,000 L a day.
 Construction was started in 1855 and the works was opened by Queen Victoria in 1859.
 The aqueduct was built under the guidance of the eminent civil engineer John Frederick Bateman (1810–1889).
 The second aqueduct was opened in 1901.

-Water levels are supplemented via a dam and short tunnel from Loch Arklet, a reservoir located between Loch Katrine and Loch Lomond, beside the road to Inversnaid; this project was completed in 1914.
-A longer tunnel beneath Ben A'an which brings water from the Glen Finglas Reservoir was completed in 1958, and the dam was completed in 1965.
+Water levels are supplemented via a dam and short tunnel from Loch Arklet, a reservoir between Loch Katrine and Loch Lomond, beside the road to Inversnaid; this project was completed in 1914.
+A longer tunnel beneath Ben A'an bringing water from the Glen Finglas Reservoir was completed in 1958, and the dam was completed in 1965.

-Oil-fired vessels are not permitted to sail its waters due to the danger of pollution to the drinking water of Glasgow.
+Oil-fired vessels are not permitted to sail on Loch Katrine because of the danger of pollution to the drinking water of Glasgow.
 The steamboat SS Sir Walter Scott has provided sailings on the loch since 1900.
 It was coal-fired until 2007, when it was converted to use bio-diesel fuel, and continues to provide local tourist transport between Trossachs Pier and Stronachlachar during the summer.

 The loch is the subject of The Athole Highlanders' Farewell to Loch Katrine.

-Trivia

-Loch Katrine is also the name of a lake in North Canterbury, New Zealand.

-Rob Roy MacGregor was born at the head of the loch.

-Loch Katrine was featured in the Scots detective drama series Annika.